jswood23/my-texas-42-react-app/README.md

    1. Pick a directory where the clone will live and click on "Clone.""
    1. Watch as the cloned project is downloaded to your machine.

-1. Create a new file in the `src` directory called `aws-exports.js`.
-Message an admin to get the contents of this file.
+1. Install the AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+1. Message Josh and ask for AWS credentials.
+Run `aws configure` and enter in the credentials you get when prompted.
+Just press enter on everything else, this will set those values to the defaults.
 1. Open the repository in your terminal and run the following commands:
    - `yarn update`
    - `yarn start`
-   1. On Windows: If `yarn install` brings up an error about the execution policy, then open Powershell as an administrator and run the command `Set-ExecutionPolicy AllSigned` and restart your computer to allow yarn to run the installation scripts.
+   1. On Windows: If `yarn update` brings up an error about the execution policy, then open Powershell as an administrator and run the command `Set-ExecutionPolicy AllSigned` and restart your computer to allow yarn to run the installation scripts.
 1. Congrats! `my-texas-42-react-app` should now be running locally on your machine!

 ## Helpful Links